Service Number 43848

 At some stage in the war, perhaps after this injury, James was transferred to the Leicestershire Regiment with a service number 43848.

 After the war, James Maurice Thirlwall returned to Yorkshire and worked as a Railway Guard/Porter.
-He lived variously at Ripon and in 1939 was at 18 Avenue Terrace, Starbeck, Harrogate.
-He died in 1952.
+He lived variously at Ripon and from 1926 until 1951 he appears on the electoral rolls at 18 Avenue Terrace, Starbeck, Harrogate.
+He appears on the 1939 register at the same address as a Railway Porter/Guard.
+In 1952 his name is on the electoral roll at Knaresborough Hospital on Stockwell Road, Knaresborough and he died there (11 Stockwell Road, Knaresborough) on the 19th November 1952.

 The Wetherby News 18/5/1917